-ARA 101-102 Beginning Arabic I-II (4 cr.)
-(4 cr.)
+ARA 101 Beginning Arabic I (4 cr.)

 Introduces understanding, speaking, reading, and writing skills and emphasizes basic Arabic sentence structure.
 Discusses the diversity of cultures, as well as the arts and literature in the Arab world.
 Prerequisite: Student must be functionally fluent in English.
 Lecture 4 hours per week.